 What we mean by Renaissance art

 The Renaissance runs roughly from the early 14th century through the late 16th, with Italian and Northern European traditions developing in parallel.
-The Italian Renaissance breaks structurally into three phases: Early (Giotto, Masaccio, Fra Angelico), High (Leonardo, Michelangelo, Raphael, Titian), and Late or Mannerist (Bronzino, Pontormo, Parmigianino).
-The Northern Renaissance — van Eyck, Memling, Bosch, Dürer, Holbein, Bruegel the Elder — developed alongside but with a different visual vocabulary, more graphic and more attentive to the textures of everyday life.
+The Italian Renaissance breaks structurally into three phases.
+Early (Giotto, Masaccio, Fra Angelico), High (Leonardo, Michelangelo, Raphael, Titian), and Late or Mannerist (Bronzino, Pontormo, Parmigianino).

-The structural marks of the period are familiar to anyone who has spent time in the major museum collections.
-Linear perspective and anatomical accuracy emerge as concerns for the first time at scale.
-Religious and classical subjects dominate, with portraiture rising sharply through the 15th and 16th centuries.
-Oil paint reaches the South via the Northern tradition and transforms what painters can do with light, layering, and detail.
-Patronage shifts from primarily ecclesiastical to a mix that includes the Medici, the Sforza, the Habsburgs, and the merchant families of Bruges and Antwerp.
+Oil paint reached the South via the Northern tradition and transformed what painters could do with light, layering, and detail.
+Patronage shifted from primarily ecclesiastical to a mix that included the Medici, the Sforza, the Habsburgs, and the merchant families of Bruges and Antwerp.
+By the late 16th century, the period's vocabulary was set and would inform European painting for the next three centuries.

 The artists who anchor the canon

-Raphael (1483–1520) defined the High Renaissance painting vocabulary that informed the next three centuries of European art.
-Sandro Botticelli (1445–1510) gave us the Birth of Venus and Primavera and a body of devotional work that holds steady at the very top of the Renaissance auction tier when it appears.
+Raphael (1483 to 1520) defined the High Renaissance painting vocabulary.
+Sandro Botticelli (1445 to 1510) gave us the Birth of Venus and Primavera and a deeper body of devotional work that holds at the very top tier when it appears.
 Titian (c.
-1488–1576) effectively defined Venetian colour painting; major Titian portraits surface at the major houses periodically.
-Albrecht Dürer (1471–1528) anchored the Northern tradition through both painting and the print revolution his engravings catalysed.
+1488 to 1576) effectively defined Venetian colour painting, and major Titian portraits surface at the major houses every few seasons.

 What the secondary market actually shows

 Renaissance work occupies a structurally distinct position in the broader art market.
-The supply is genuinely fixed; meaningful new attributions are rare; the great works sit overwhelmingly in museum and institutional collections.
-When a structurally important Renaissance painting comes to auction, it tends to move significant numbers.
+The supply is genuinely fixed, the great works sit overwhelmingly in museum and institutional collections, and when a structurally important piece comes to auction, it tends to move significant numbers.
+The Salvator Mundi sale at Christie's New York in November 2017, reportedly to Saudi Arabia's Department of Culture for $450.3 million including fees, remains the reference point for what the Renaissance top tier can clear at public auction.

-The Salvator Mundi sale at Christie's New York in November 2017 — $450.3 million including fees, buyer reportedly Saudi Arabia's Department of Culture — remains the structural reference point for what the Renaissance top tier can clear at public auction.
-Sotheby's sold Botticelli's Young Man Holding a Roundel for $92.2 million in January 2021, the highest auction price for a Botticelli to date.
-Cimabue's Christ Mocked sold at Acteon-Senlis (Paris) for €24 million in October 2019, reportedly to the Louvre, after an attribution from a previously unrecognised work.
+Sotheby's sold Botticelli's Young Man Holding a Roundel for $92.
+2 million in January 2021, the highest auction price ever recorded for a Botticelli.
+Cimabue's Christ Mocked sold at Acteon-Senlis in Paris for €24 million in October 2019, reportedly bought by the Louvre after a previously unrecognised attribution.

 Northern Renaissance and Mannerism

-The Northern Renaissance market sits structurally alongside but somewhat distinct from the Italian.
-Jan van Eyck, Hans Memling, Hieronymus Bosch, and the Bruegel family anchor the tier; structurally important Northern Renaissance works appear less frequently at the major houses than Italian Renaissance equivalents.
-The Mannerist tier (Pontormo, Bronzino, Parmigianino, El Greco) trades with somewhat different dynamics — El Greco in particular has had a meaningful auction-record stretch through the past decade as serious Spanish-art collectors have built deeper positions.
+The Northern Renaissance market sits alongside but somewhat distinct from the Italian.
+Jan van Eyck, Hans Memling, Hieronymus Bosch, and the Bruegel family anchor the tier, and structurally important Northern works appear less frequently at the major houses than Italian Renaissance equivalents.
+The Mannerist tier of Pontormo, Bronzino, Parmigianino, and El Greco trades on its own dynamics.

 Drawings, prints, and the structurally accessible tier

 The Renaissance painting top tier is structurally inaccessible to all but a small handful of buyers.
-The drawings and prints market provides the structurally accessible entry into the period.
-Dürer prints (the engravings, the woodcuts) trade actively at the major houses with current pricing in the low five-figure to low six-figure range depending on subject, condition, and impression quality.
-Renaissance drawings (master sketches, finished studies) clear at meaningful tier scale at the structurally important sales — the major houses' Old Masters drawings sales each season include named-artist works at $30,000 to $500,000 ranges depending on artist, subject, and provenance.
+The drawings and prints market provides the accessible entry into the period.
+Dürer prints, both engravings and woodcuts, trade actively at Christie's, Sotheby's, and Phillips with current pricing in the low five-figure to low six-figure range depending on subject, condition, and impression quality.

 Where the category sits today

-Old Masters as a broader category has had a structurally complicated past decade in the auction market.
-The major houses have consolidated their Old Masters sales calendars; the structurally important top tier remains commercially robust when great works surface, but the broader middle of the market has thinned somewhat as serious-collector attention has shifted toward post-war and contemporary work.
+Old Masters as a broader category has had a complicated past decade in the auction market.
+The major houses have consolidated their Old Masters sales calendars, and the broader middle of the market has thinned somewhat as serious-collector attention has shifted toward post-war and contemporary work.
+That said, the Renaissance specifically retains genuine cultural and institutional pull.

-The structural offset is that the Renaissance specifically — versus the broader Old Masters category — retains genuine cultural and institutional pull.
-Museum acquisitions remain active in the Renaissance space; institutional collectors (national museums, major private collections like the Getty, the Frick, the Kimbell) build positions in the period continuously.
-The recent Renaissance attribution stories (the Cimabue sale, the various Caravaggio attribution debates that sit at the boundary between Renaissance and Baroque) keep the period in the cultural conversation.
+Museum acquisitions remain active in the Renaissance space.
+Institutional collectors including the Getty, the Frick, the Kimbell, and the Louvre continuously build positions in the period.
+The recent attribution stories, the Cimabue sale and the ongoing Caravaggio debates at the boundary between Renaissance and Baroque, keep the period in the cultural conversation.

 Frequently Asked Questions